appinho/SARosPerceptionKitti/README.md

 rm 0060.zip
 ```

-4) Launch the following ROS node to test successful setup:
+4) Launch one of the following ROS nodes to perform the pipeline step-by-step:

 ```
 roslaunch sensor_processing sensor_processing.launch data_path:=/home/YOUR_USERNAME/kitti_data
+roslaunch detection detection.launch data_path:=/home/YOUR_USERNAME/kitti_data
+roslaunch tracking tracking.launch data_path:=/home/YOUR_USERNAME/kitti_data
 ```

    * Default parameters:
         * scenario:=0060
-        * speed:=0.25
+        * speed:=0.2
         * delay:=3

-Without assigning any of the abovementioned parameters the demo scenario 0060 is replayed at 25% of its speed with a 3 second delay so RViz has enough time to boot up.
+Without assigning any of the abovementioned parameters the demo scenario 0060 is replayed at 20% of its speed with a 3 second delay so RViz has enough time to boot up.

 ## Contact